wongwill86/air-tasks/README.md

 ## Notes
 ### Mounting Secrets

-If your docker operator requires secrets, you can add them using [ Variables ]( https://airflow.apache.org/concepts.html#variables ).
+If your docker operator requires secrets, you can add them using [variables]( https://airflow.apache.org/concepts.html#variables ).
 Then you can mount these secrets using [DockerWithVariablesOperator](https://github.com/wongwill86/air-tasks/blob/master/dags/examples/docker_with_variables.py). i.e.

 ```
 start = DockerWithVariablesOperator(